anaclumos/extracranial/Research/pages/GANGNAM.md

   - I'd prefer a simple go script over a factory-patterned Java Spring Boot.
   - Simpler, more elastic, and hot-replaceable.

-I feel like Mr. Kessels put it best:
+I feel like Mr. Kessels put it best.
+He makes a point on database, but I think it applies to way more stuffs.

 > Don't use the database when avoidable. **Which is always more often than I think**.
 I don't need to store the 195 countries of the world in a database and join when showing a country- dropdown.
 Just hardcode it or put it in config read on boot.
 Hell, maybe your entire product catalog of the e-commerce site can be a single YAML read on boot?
 This goes for _many_ more objects than I often think.
 [It's not Ruby that's slow, it's your database](https://berk.es/2022/08/09/ruby-slow-database-slow/)

-## Use SaaS up until you 'study' it
+## 3. Use SaaS up until you 'study' it

 - Deep SaaS is a SaaS that does one thing **only** and one thing **great**.
 - Offload SLA to a SaaS whenever you can, up until you need to "study" it.